coralsanchezmartin/LTPAQ_MATLAB_code/README.md

 4. Make sure to replace the sample data with your own, maintaining the structure and format outlined in the locked headers.

-### Importing MET Equivalences Data:
+### Importing METs Equivalences Data:

-To conduct accurate analyses, MET equivalences data is crucial.
+To conduct accurate analyses, METs equivalences data is crucial.
 Import the corresponding information into two separate Excel files: **job_list.xlsx** and **exercise_list.xlsx**.
-The provided lists are merely examples, so customize the MET equivalences data to align with the activities covered in your questionnaire and the specific needs of your study.
+The provided lists are merely examples, so customize the METs equivalences data to align with the activities covered in your questionnaire and the specific needs of your study.

 ### Running the LTPAQ Tool: